tobiaswirtz/tobiaswirtz.github.io/_posts/2026-08-17-building-in-public-day-8.md

 Today I pitched it to the UX research lead at ARD, Germany's public broadcaster.
 He was interested, and the reason he gave me was more useful than the interest itself.

 ARD runs a lot of quantitative research and some qualitative research, but nothing in between.
 No way to watch a hundred people react to a prototype the way you'd watch five people in a lab.
-That's not a research problem, it's a tooling gap, and it's exactly what this feature is built to close.

 ## What's still open

-A pitch landing isn't the same as a product being ready.
 Five things came up that I don't have good answers for yet:

 1. **Recruiting.** ARD's own site can't run third-party recruiting tools, so participants have to come from somewhere else.
 2. **Recording face and audio**, not just clicks and timing, while someone works through a prototype.